José Reyes (catcher)

-José Ariel Reyes Ramírez (born February 26, 1983, in Barahona, Dominican Republic) is a former Major League Baseball catcher.
+José Ariel Reyes Ramírez (born February 26, 1983) is a former Major League Baseball catcher.
 He is not related to All-Star shortstop José Reyes.

 Career

 Reyes was signed by the Chicago Cubs as an amateur free agent in 1999.
 He reached the major leagues in 2006 with the Cubs, spending part of the season with them.
 He posted a .200 batting average (1-for-5) with two RBI in four games.